For many years, buy-to-let was widely seen as a great (and pretty easy) way to make money, while providing a much-needed roof over tenants’ heads.

 The ‘right’ property is one that’s short in supply now and likely to remain so into the future.
 It’s also got to be a home that people will always want to rent, so location is one of the most important considerations.
-As such, it’s well worth contacting a good local agent, such as Leaders, if you’re looking to purchase a buy-to-let or if you’d like to discuss your existing portfolio.
+As such, it’s well worth contacting a good local agent if you’re looking to purchase a buy-to-let or if you’d like to discuss your existing portfolio.

 So, whether you decide to invest in finance products, a pension or indeed property, it’s important to consider all the pros and cons and make sure you know what returns each can deliver, by when.

 Buy-to-let can still be a good investment but is unlikely to deliver in the short term – it’s much more likely that you’ll see the best returns by investing for the longer term.
 If you buy the right property with a mortgage and hold it for 10+ years, you should see a great return.

 To get in touch with your local office for buy-to-let advice, just get in touch using the details next to this article.